apache/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 sstables.

 UCS makes use of the density measure to split results in order to keep the size of sstables and the length of compactions low.
-Within a level it will only consider overlapping sstables when deciding whether or not the threshold is hit, and will independently compact sets of sstables that do not overlap.
+Within a level it will only consider overlapping sstables when deciding whether the threshold is hit, and will independently compact sets of sstables that do not overlap.

 If there are multiple choices to pick SSTables within a bucket, STCS groups them by size while UCS groups them by timestamp.
-Because of that, STCS easily loses time order and makes whole table expiration less efficient.
+Because of that, STCS easily loses time order which makes whole table expiration less efficient.

 #### UCS-leveled vs LCS

-On first glance LeveledCompactionStrategy look very different in behaviour compared to UCS.
+On a first glance LeveledCompactionStrategy looks very different in behaviour compared to UCS.

 LCS keeps multiple sstables per level which form a sorted run of non-overlapping sstables of small fixed size.
 So physical sstables on increasing levels increase in number (by a factor of `fanout_size`) instead of size.
 LCS does that